ejimz/Elasticsearch-zabbix/README.md

 How it works
 =============

-- Put ESzabbix.py in some place in the zabbix node, for example /opt/zabbix/externalscripts/
+- Put ESzabbix.py in /opt/zabbix/externalscripts/ in the zabbix node

 - Put ESzabbix.userparm in the zabbix include parameters dir, in this case "/opt/zabbix/agent_include"